Link us!

 Scott's amazingly claustrophobic movie did what some would consider

-the impossible: frightened audiences with a futuristic premise that
+the impossible: frightened audiences with a premise so futuristic it

 couldn't possibly ever happen to them.
 With a creature both hideous